-"But when you see the ABOMINATION OF DESOLATION standing where it should not be (let the reader understand), then those who are in Judea must flee to the mountains."
+"But when you see the abomination of the desolation standing where it ought not be (let the one reading understand), then let those in Judea be fleeing to the mountains."
 (Mark 13:14)

-A rebuilt temple in Jerusalem is not an impossibility, but obviously only an extraordinary series of events could bring it about.
-David Brickner, Executive Director of Jews for Jesus, reported in 1999 that Jewish groups have set up yeshivas to educate and train priests for the day that the Temple is restored and that many Arab homes in the Old City of Jerusalem near the Temple Mount have been purchased in anticipation of an extensive building project.
-Another group, the Temple Mount Faithful, have cut a massive 4.5-ton limestone cornerstone to be ready to commence building at any moment (Brickner, Future Hope, 62f).
+A rebuilt temple is not an impossibility, but obviously only an extraordinary series of events could bring it about.
+According to Brickner, Executive Director of Jews for Jesus, Jewish groups have set up yeshivas to educate and train priests for the day that the Temple is restored and that many Arab homes in the Old City of Jerusalem near the Temple Mount have been purchased in anticipation of an extensive building project (62f).
+Another group, the Temple Mount Faithful, have cut a massive 4.5-ton limestone cornerstone to be ready to commence building at any moment.

 While this activity sounds relevant and energizes Evangelical Christians anticipating a pre-tribulation rapture, the fact remains that there is no divine directive in Scripture for the Jews to rebuild the temple.
 The Israelis are not anticipating the return of Messiah Yeshua.
 Even if the Israelis could build a temple their unbelief in Messiah Yeshua and the lack of the Sh'khinah glory of God in the temple (cf. Ezek 43:1-5) would make it an abomination.
 Herod's temple was destroyed because Israel's leaders refused to recognize their Messiah (Luke 19:44).
 How should we expect God to react to a new temple built by unbelieving Israelis?
 If there is a rebuilt temple, then it may be the one John was told to measure:

-"Then there was given me a measuring rod like a staff; and someone said, "Get up and measure the temple of God and the altar, and those who worship in it.
-2 Leave out the court which is outside the temple and do not measure it, for it has been given to the nations; and they will tread under foot the holy city for forty-two months."
+"And a measuring rod like a staff was given to me; one saying, "Arise and measure the sanctuary of God and the altar, and those worshiping in it.
+2 And leave out the court outside the sanctuary and do not measure it, because it has been given to the nations; and they will trample the holy city for forty and two months."
 (Rev 11:1-2)

-Because the temple John saw was an abomination he was informed that judgment would fall on it through the occupation of a foreign army (cf. Zech 14:2).
+Not considered by Bible commentators is that the "sanctuary of God" could refer to the Islamic shrine situated on the historic site of the Jewish temple, itself an abomination on holy ground.
+It would be a fitting location for the image of the beast (2Th 2:3f; Rev 13:14).
+Because the sanctuary John saw was an abomination he was informed that judgment would fall on it through the occupation of a foreign army (cf. Zech 14:2).
 The prophet Ezekiel explained that there would be no sanctuary with the glory of God until the Davidic prince was installed.
 In fact, God will provide the holy house.

-"My servant David shall be king over them; and they shall all have one shepherd.
-They shall follow my ordinances and be careful to observe my statutes.
-25 They shall dwell in the land where your fathers dwelt that I gave to my servant Jacob; they and their children and their children's children shall dwell there for ever; and David my servant shall be their prince for ever.
-26 I will make a covenant of peace with them; it shall be an everlasting covenant with them; and I will bless them and multiply them, and will set my sanctuary in the midst of them for evermore.
-27 My dwelling place shall be with them; and I will be their God, and they shall be my people.
-28 Then the nations will know that I the Lord sanctify Israel, when my sanctuary is in the midst of them for evermore."
-(Ezek 37:24-38)
+"My servant David will be king over them.
+They will all have One Shepherd.
+They will walk in My ordinances and observe My rulings and do them.
+25 They will live in the land that I gave to My servant Jacob, where your ancestors lived.
+They will live there—they, their children and their children's children, forever, and My servant David will be their prince forever.
+26 I will cut a covenant of shalom with them—it will be an everlasting covenant with them.
+I will give to them and multiply them.
+I will set up My Sanctuary among them forever.
+27 My dwelling-place will be over them.
+I will be their God and they will be My people.
+28 Then the nations will know that I am ADONAI who sanctifies Israel, when My Sanctuary is in their midst forever."
+(Ezek 37:24-28 TLV)